E-Conference/Live-con.com/README.md

-Next, create a parameters.yml file and copy this text in :
+Next, create a parameters.yml file with this text :